McLeod Lake Indian Band Members did an outstanding job on the first phase of a construction project for their company - Duz Cho Construction.

 We gathered in the Traditional Territories in Mackenzie, BC on Wednesday, April 23, 2014 at the new offices of Duz Cho Construction for the job orientation.
 Project Manager Grant Webber covered the scope of work and HSE Manager Tracy Laakso did a thorough Safety Orientation of the project to ensure we would all be safe.

 Project Supervisors Rob Wallin and Rob Bourcier were also on hand getting to know the McLeod Lake crew.
-Following orientation MLIB Band members were outfitted with Personal Protective Equipment, (Hard Hats, Boots, Safety glasses, vests etc) and reported to Camp Watters to prepare for work the next day.
+Following an orientation MLIB members were outfitted with Personal Protective Equipment, (Hard Hats, Boots, Safety Glasses, Vests, etc.) and reported to Camp Watters to prepare for work the next day.

 Manager First Nations Business Development